remexre/remexre.github.io/_posts/2017-05-19-monto-version-3-specification-draft-1.md

 ## 6.1.
 Remote Access To Local Files

 The Broker sends arbitrary files to Services, which may be running on a different machine.
-A malicious service could therefore request a sensitive file (for example, `~/.ssh/id_rsa`).
+A malicious Service could therefore request a sensitive file (for example, `~/.ssh/id_rsa`).
 As a result, a Broker MAY claim such a file does not exist.